 If an HDI PCB has a very large thickness, by contrast, decreasing the PCB thickness can reduce the fabrication cost.

 Besides, other factors such as impedance, laminate material, copper thickness, and surface finish affect the HDI PCB fabrication price.
 To reduce the HDI PCB cost, you can contact your PCB supplier to get a quote first.
-If the PCB cost is beyond your expectation, you can ask your supplier's advice to optimize the PCB design to reduce the fabrication cost if possible.
+If the PCB cost is beyond your expectations, you can ask your supplier's advice to optimize the PCB design to reduce the fabrication cost if possible.
 From the experienced HDI PCB manufacturer PCBONLINE, you can expect super useful optimization suggestions for your PCB design.

 Affordable and High-Quality HDI PCB Fabrication from One-Stop Manufacturer PCBONLINE